MrPrimate/ddb-importer/FAQ.md

 ## Are some, but not all, map files are missing after import?

+This might also appear as an error such as `Scene [xxxxxxx] validation errors: background: src: does not have a valid file extension`.

 If you are running FoundryVTT behind an Ingress(e.g. Kubernetes) or a web proxy, it may have an individual file size limit on uploads.
 If this limit is smaller than some of the high-res maps images it may cause them to fail to be imported.

 Here are some links to common resolutions to this issue: